 - Misusing alcohol or being around people who do

 The second ingredient in Vicodin is acetaminophen.
 It’s an analgesic that relieves pain and reduces fever.
 Taken alone, it is not habit-forming.
-Acetominophen, alone, is readily available without a prescription and is a common household drug in many homes.
+Acetaminophen, alone, is readily available without a prescription and is a common household drug in many homes.

 The Ingredients in Percocet